Concentrations allow English majors and minors to focus their education on a specific area of study.

 Composition and Rhetoric

-To build a concentration in Composition and Rhetoric, begin by taking ENGL 210: Technical Business Writing followed by your choice of ENGL 241: Advanced Composition, ENGL 320: Technical and Professional Editing, ENGL 353: History of Rhetoric, ENGL 354: Modern Rhetorical Theory, ENGL 355: Rhetoric of Style, ENGL 357: Native American Rhetorics and Literatures, ENGL 460: Digital Authoring Practices, ENGL 461: Advanced Syntax and Rhetoric, and ENGL 462: Rhetoric in a Cultural Context.
+To build a concentration in Composition and Rhetoric, begin by taking ENGL 210: Technical and Professional Writing followed by your choice of ENGL 241: Advanced Composition, ENGL 320: Technical and Professional Editing, ENGL 353: History of Rhetoric, ENGL 354: Modern Rhetorical Theory, ENGL 355: Rhetoric of Style, ENGL 357: Native American Rhetorics and Literatures, ENGL 460: Digital Authoring Practices, ENGL 461: Advanced Syntax and Rhetoric, and ENGL 462: Rhetoric in a Cultural Context.

 Literature and Film